 Coronavirus outbreak: CM Chouhan claims doubling rate of COVID-19 cases stands at 21 days

-Bhopal, May 27: Madhya Pradesh Chief Minister Shivraj Singh Chouhan has said the doubling rate of COVID-19 cases in the state was at 21 days, which is better than the national average.
+Bhopal, May 27: Madhya Pradesh Chief Minister Shivraj Singh Chouhan has said that the doubling rate of COVID-19 cases in the state was at 21 days, which is better than the national average.

 Speaking at a review meeting on Tuesday, Chouhan had said that the state's COVID-19 recovery rate has gone up to 53 per cent, while the national average was 41.8 per cent.